Get a great deal now →

 6. Use Of Technology Zero Trust Network Access (ZTNA)

-Previously, the majority of companies used VPN traditional medicine, which is now beginning to turn to ZTNA.
+Previously, the majority of companies used traditional VPN, which are now starting to switch to ZTNA.

 ZTNA is considered more secure because access to applications and data is only granted based on the user's identity, the device used, and company policies.